matheusvvb-19/matheusvvb-19.github.io/content/extracurricular/enterpreunership-02-district36/index.md

 ---
-title: 'District 36: meeting of junior enterprises from the Campinas center'
+title: 'District 36: Meeting of Junior Enterprises from the Campinas Center'

 # Organization information:
 org_name: nuca